Kart racing: Driver equipment

+Cost

+Since its introduction as a World Championship discipline in 1964, the cost of competitive karting has spiralled; in 2023, Fabio Marangon of Vroomkart described the sport as "Formula 5".
+Under Mohammed Ben Sulayem, the FIA introduced the OK-N and OKN-Junior categories to reduce costs for competitors.
+Arrive-and-drive championships gained prevalence through the early 21st century, led by Club100 in the United Kingdom, and the format was given World Cup–status in 2025.

 As a learning tool

-Kart racing is usually used as a low-cost and relatively safe way to introduce drivers to motor racing.
 Drivers can start at the age of 6 in the Motorsport UK Bambino Championship, and even from the age of 5 in the Bambino Kart Club Championship.
-Many Formula One drivers grew up racing karts, most prominent among them being World Champions Ayrton Senna, Michael Schumacher, Alain Prost, Fernando Alonso, Kimi Räikkönen, Jenson Button, Lewis Hamilton, Sebastian Vettel and Max Verstappen.
+Many Formula One drivers grew up racing karts, most prominent among them being World Drivers' Champions Ayrton Senna, Michael Schumacher, Alain Prost, Fernando Alonso, Kimi Räikkönen, Jenson Button, Lewis Hamilton, Sebastian Vettel, and Max Verstappen.
 Many NASCAR drivers also got their start in racing from karts, such as Darrell Waltrip, Danica Patrick, Ricky Rudd, Juan Pablo Montoya, Tony Stewart, and Jeff Gordon.

 In August 2009, in anticipation to a possible return to F1 with Ferrari, Formula One world champion Michael Schumacher did some preparation driving a kart in Lonato, Italy.
 Schumacher also raced at the SKUSA SuperNationals, an event taking place each year in Las Vegas, along with F1 drivers Sébastien Buemi and Nelson Piquet Jr. Felipe Massa also used karting in September 2009 to test his condition in Brazil, two months after his Hungarian Grand Prix accident during qualifying.